emu-russia/pureikyubu/Docs/RE/dsp_ucodes_fixed/AXUcode_BustAMove3000_fixed.md

 057A 16 CD 02 80 	si   	$(DSPA), #0x0280
 057C 16 C9 00 01 	si   	$(DSCR), #0x0001
 057E 16 CB 02 80 	si   	$(DSBL), #0x0280

+// Interleave L/R. Source: #0x0 (Left, 160 * 4 byte per sample), #0x140 (Right, 160 * 4 byte per sample).
+Dest: #0x400 (320 16-bit L/R sample pairs)

+// In fact, there is a little freak done.
+// After each iteration of the inner loop, ar1 does not increase by 0x40, but by 0x42.
+Therefore, the result of the interleave operation is performed on 164 samples (+4 for the left channel
+// and +4 for the right).
+But it will still be transferred 160 pairs of samples (640 bytes).
+The solution for this is as fucking as the whole DSP architecture.

+// Instead of making a predecrement by 2 in the inner loop, ArtX engineers took a different path.
+// To deal with this, the VPB has a "history" of samples (last_samples), which is designed just to "stitch" this tail and the next sample buffer.

+// This is done because the inner loop does not wait for the end of the DSP DMA portion and is designed in such a way that the transfer of the previous piece will be completed
+// exactly at the moment of the start of the next iteration of the inner loop.
+BADUMS ..

 0580 8F 50       	set40	                	l    	ax0.h, @ar0
 0581 81 40       	clr  	ac0             	l    	ax0.l, @ar0
 0582 00 81 04 00 	lri  	ar1, #0x0400